 Once again, what is best for your production might not be obvious based on credentials alone.

 In many cases, especially on scrappy indies and shorts, passion and enthusiasm for the craft and the material can have tremendous value.

-In such circumstances, I encourage you to assess this candidate not just in terms of talent or passion, but in terms of what sort of oversight you can afford for the position.
+I encourage you to assess this candidate not just in terms of talent or passion, but in terms of what sort of oversight you can afford for the position.

 Is there someone on the team who can keep an eye on the ‘new kid’ to make sure things get done right?

 In other words, it might be easier to hire a production assistant as a 1st AC, since the cinematographer is there to supervise.

 But tread carefully here - you don’t want to take up too much of your department heads’ attention with a monitoring/teaching assignment.

 If you hop onto the industry film crew job boards, you don’t have to look long to find a production that offers “copy and credit” as compensation to prospective crew members.